 Although God puts off avenging His people for a long time, and greatly tries our patience, nevertheless He will avenge us.
-He will definitely do it because He promises throughout scripture that the Judgement day will come.
+He will definitely do it because He promises throughout Scripture that the judgment day will come.
 Many times He tries our faith, like gold refined in fire.
 Time and again He allows our persecutions and trials to continue for a long time.
 It almost appears as if He will not intercede.
 But, according to His plan and time frame He will intervene for our ultimate benefit.
-Although He is so longsuffering and we are so thankful that He is we also have to be longsuffering toward Him and toward others in God's church as well.
+Although He is so longsuffering, and we are so thankful that He is, we also have to be longsuffering toward Him and toward others in God's church as well.

 As with all other characteristics of God, Jesus Christ exemplifies longsuffering.
 Christ's forbearing and enduring of sinners demonstrates this same longsuffering.
 We have a promise that our Savior Jesus Christ will be long-tempered with us when we repent and dedicate ourselves to the obedience and service of the great God.
 As in everything else Jesus Christ is the standard by which righteousness is measured, therefore He is the standard by which longsuffering is measured.

 Paul expresses to Timothy that he himself has received the result of Christ's longsuffering.
 Remember, "longsuffering" implies patient endurance in respect to persons, not to things or circumstances.

 I Timothy 1:16 However, for this reason I obtained mercy, that in me first Jesus Christ might show all longsuffering [makrothumia], as a pattern to those who are going to believe on Him for everlasting life.